-In the event of an evacuation of a building on the entire campus, you will be alerted by a fire alarm, the Emergency Mass Notification System, LiveSafe App, the Bell tower, a University Administrator or Campus Safety Officer with a bullhorn.
+In the event of an evacuation of a building on the entire campus, you will be alerted by a fire alarm, the Emergency Mass Notification System, LiveSafe App, and a University Administrator or Campus Safety Officer with a bullhorn.

 Evacuations would be because of fire, bomb threats, or other emergencies.
 The procedure will be to go to: